JeremyMColegrove/node-formatted-logger/README.md

 With these options, you can make `formatted-logger` fit perfectly into your project’s needs.
 Whether you need colorful, grouped logs for the console or neatly formatted text files, `formatted-logger` gives you the power to customize it all.

-### Key Features:

-- **Date Formatting:** Customize how dates appear in logs using the `dateTransformer` option.
-- **Piping:** Redirect logs to any destination (file, server, etc.) with the `pipe` callback.
-- **YAML Output:** Toggle YAML formatting with `yamlOptions.enabled`, and customize every aspect, from colors to indentation.
-- **Color Control:** Complete control over log colors, from keys to values, and everything in between.
-- **Array Formatting:** Save space with inline arrays, perfect for logs with large arrays.

-## 🌟 Why Choose formatted-logger?

-There’s no shortage of loggers out there, but `formatted-logger` stands out for its robustness and customizability.
-Whether you're working on a small project or managing logs for a massive application, `formatted-logger` ensures your logs are not only informative but also easy on the eyes.
-Plus, it's fast and flexible, making it ideal for those who appreciate well-structured and colorful logs.

-## 🌍 Supported Environments

-`formatted-logger` is designed to work in all environments where JavaScript is running—whether it’s Node.js, a browser, or a serverless function.